dhananjaya-poojari/Interview-Preparation/Interview Experience/README.md

 }
 ```
  #### Thread and Task
+ **Task** <br />
+ Tasks class to let you create tasks and run them asynchronously.A task is an object that represents some work that should be done.
+The task can tell you if the work is completed and if the operation returns a result, the task gives you the result.< br />
+ Example: Basically, a Task<T> "promises" to return you a T, but not right now honey, I'm kinda busy, why don't you come back later?<br />
+ **Thread**<br />
+  A Thread is a small set of executable instructions.When the time comes when the application is required to perform few tasks at the same time.A thread is one of the many possible workers which performs that task.
  > https://stackoverflow.com/questions/4130194/what-is-the-difference-between-task-and-thread
  #### Generics in C#
 Generics in C# is a feature that allows users to create reusable code.
 It enables users to create classes, methods, and interfaces that work with different data types without explicitly defining the data type.